occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 cloud events when loaded/written to the event store.
 There's a default implementation that you *may* decide to use called, `org.occurrent.application.converter.implementation.GenericCloudEventConverter`.
 You can see an example in the [next](#application-service-event-conversion) section.

+As of version 0.11.0, the `GenericApplicationService` also takes a [RetryStrategy](#retry) as an optional third parameter.
+By default, the retry strategy uses exponential backoff starting with 100 ms and progressively go up to max 2 seconds wait time between each retry, if a `WriteConditionNotFulfilledException` is caught (see [write condition](#write-condition) docs).
+It will, again by default, only retry 5 times before giving up, rethrowing the original exception.
+You can override the default strategy by calling `new GenericApplicationService(eventStore, cloudEventConverter, retryStrategy)`.
+Use `new GenericApplicationService(eventStore, cloudEventConverter, RetryStrategy.none())` to disable retry.
+This is also useful if you want to use another retry library.

 ### Application Service Event Conversion

 Let's have a look at an example of how we can convert our to domain events to cloud events (and vice versa) when using the [generic application service](#application-service) (the application service implementation provided by Occurrent).